 - Coefficient: A coefficient is number written before a formula.
 If present, it indicates the number of molecules.

 - Subscript: A subscript is a number written after an element symbol that indicates the number of atoms of that element.
 For example, the “2” in H2O means each water molecule has two hydrogen atoms.
 The number “1” is not written.
 So, each water molecule contains one oxygen atom.

 - Superscript: A superscript is a number written above a formula and to its right.
 It indicates a net electrical charge.
 The number is omitted for a single charge.
 For example, write OH– and not OH1-.
 When present, the number goes before the charge.
 For example, write SO42-.

-The empirical formula indicates the simplest whole number ratio of elements in a molecule.
+The empirical formula indicates the smallest whole number ratio of elements in a molecule.
+Another name for the empirical formula is the simplest formula.
 While the empirical formula does not tell you exactly how many atoms of each element are in a molecule, it does indicate the mole ratio of elements.

 The molecular formula is what most people mean when they talk about a chemical formula.
 This is the formula you use when writing chemical equations or ordering chemicals.
 The molecular formula gives the number and type of atoms in the molecule.
 Sometimes the empirical formula and molecular formula are the same.
 For example, H2O is both the empirical and molecular formula of water.
 In complex molecules, the empirical and molecular often formulas differ.
 For example, the empirical formula of butane is C2H5, while the molecular formula is C4H10.
 The subscripts in a molecular formula are always a multiple of those in the empirical formula.